 What is the history of Repair Cafe Malvern Hills?

-A sharpening service for knives, garden tools and other equipment is also available each month and has proven to be extremely popular as this facility is no longer available on our high streets.
+Our sharpening service for knives, garden tools and other equipment is also available each month and remains very popular because this service is no longer available on our high streets.

-No charge is made for any repair or advice given but we rely on customers' generous donations to cover all costs and keep the service free for all at the point of delivery.
+As always, no charge is made for any repair or advice given but we rely on customers' generous donations to cover all costs and keep the service free for all at the point of delivery.
 We have accumulated a range of tools and equipment over the years, many of which have been donated, but we also need to regularly purchase specialist tools and consumables.
-We also use our funds to help other communities open their own Repair Café by providing financial support, resources and volunteer help to get them started.

 In 2015, a Big Lottery 'Awards for All' grant enabled Repair Café Malvern Hills to establish the Repair Café Herefordshire and Worcestershire (RC H&W) network and facilitate the opening of several new Repair Cafés in the two counties.
 In July 2019 a second grant awarded by the Community Fund has enabled the establishment of Repair Cafe West Midlands.
 We are now in discussions with Malvern Hills District Council on the viability of introducing a mobile repair cafe to some of the smaller, outlying parishes in the District..

-Details on the RC H&W network Repair Cafés can be found in the Visit section.
-If you'd like further information on setting up a Repair Café in the West Midlands region, please complete the form on the Contact page or email: .
+Details on the RC H&W and RCWM network Repair Cafés can be found in the Visit section.
+If you'd like further information on setting up a Repair Café in the West Midlands region, please complete the form on the Contact page or email: email@example.com.